soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 As you can see, modifiers can be composed using the `<>` function, which means they are an instances of `Semigroup`!

-With such interface it means that we don't have to supply all of the modifier options, we can just use the ones that are relevant.
+With such an interface it means that we don't have to supply all of the modifier options, we can just use the ones that are relevant.
 So if we don't want to have a shortened flag name, we don't have to add it.